Attacks on delivery workers drop dramatically thanks to bodycams

 Bodycams increase feelings of safety in delivery workers

-Research from the CCV (center for crime prevention and safety) shows an increasing number of food delivery workers were robbed in The Netherlands in the past three years.
+Research from the CCV (center for crime prevention and safety) shows that an increasing number of food delivery workers were robbed in The Netherlands in the past three years.
 In 2017, 37 delivery workers were targeted, in 2018 there were 95 and in 2019, 130 food delivery workers were robbed.
 The impact of a robbery is great, both for the victim and for those around him.

 A successful bodycam pilot and project in the city of Nijmegen, The Netherlands, demonstrates the added value of bodycams for delivery workers.
 The pilot and project involved pizza delivery workers, who experienced no assaults while wearing bodycams and reported feeling safer.